-A brief description of the Offered Bonds, THDA and its Program Loans follows, together with summaries of the terms of the Offered Bonds, and certain provisions of the Act, the General Resolution, the Issue 2022-3 Supplemental Resolution and other activities of THDA.
+A brief description of the Offered Bonds, THDA and its Program Loans follows, together with summaries of the terms of the Offered Bonds, and certain provisions of the Act, the General Resolution, the Issue 2023-3 Supplemental Resolution and other activities of THDA.
 Such summaries do not purport to be complete and all such summaries and references to the Act and the Issue Supplemental Resolution are qualified in their entirety by reference to each such document, copies of which are available from THDA or the Trustee.
 The General Resolution is attached hereto as Appendix D "2013 GENERAL RESOLUTION".
 Certain capitalized terms utilized herein are defined in Appendix D hereto.

-DESIGNATION OF THE ISSUE 2022-3 BONDS AS SOCIAL BONDS
+DESIGNATION OF THE ISSUE 2023-3A BONDS AND ISSUE 2023-3B BONDS AS SOCIAL BONDS

-Kestrel Verifiers, a division of Kestrel 360, Inc. ("Kestrel Verifiers") has designated the Issue 2022-3 Bonds as "Social Bonds".
-The information under the subcaptions "Social Bonds Designation" and "Independent Second Party Opinion on Social Bonds Designation and Disclaimer" below has been provided by Kestrel Verifiers.
+THDA has designated the Issue 2023-3A Bonds and the Issue 2023-3B Bonds as "Social Bonds" based solely on the opinion of Kestrel, a division of Kestrel 360, Inc. ("Kestrel") that the Issue 2023-3A Bonds and the Issue 2023-3B Bonds conform with the four core components of the International Capital Market Association's Social Bond Principles, and therefore qualify for Social Bonds designation.
+The information under the subcaptions "Social Bonds Designation" and "Independent Second Party Opinions on Social Bonds Designation and Disclaimer" below has been provided by Kestrel.

-None of THDA, the Underwriters (as defined herein), CSG Advisors Incorporated, Kutak Rock LLP or Hawkins Delafield & Wood LLP has independently confirmed or verified the information below or assumed any obligation to ensure that the Issue 2022-3 Bonds comply with any legal or other standards or principles that may be related to Social Bonds.
-THDA has designated the Issue 2022-3 Bonds as Social Bonds based solely on their designation as Social Bonds by Kestrel Verifiers.
-The designation of the Issue 2022-3 Bonds as Social Bonds does not entitle the Owner of any Issue 2022-3 Bond to any benefit under the Internal Revenue Code.
-Owners of the Issue 2022-3 Bonds do not have any security other than as described under "SECURITY AND SOURCES OF PAYMENT OF BONDS".
+None of THDA, the Underwriters (as defined herein), CSG Advisors Incorporated, Kutak Rock LLP or Hawkins Delafield & Wood LLP has independently confirmed or verified the information below or assumed any obligation to ensure that the Issue 2023-3A Bonds and the Issue 2023-3B Bonds comply with any legal or other standards or principles that may be related to Social Bonds.
+THDA has designated the Issue 2023-3A Bonds and the Issue 2023-3B as Social Bonds based solely on their designation as Social Bonds by Kestrel.
+The designation of the Issue 2023-3A Bonds and Issue 2023-3B Bonds as Social Bonds does not entitle the Owner of any Issue 2023-3A Bond or Issue 2023-3B Bonds do not have any security other than as described under "SECURITY AND SOURCES OF PAYMENT OF BONDS".